MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/mde-integration.md

     - Windows 10 version 1709 (OS Build 16299.1085 with KB4493441)
     - Windows 10 version 1803 (OS Build 17134.704 with KB4493464)
     - Windows 10 version 1809 (OS Build 17763.379 with KB4489899), or later Windows 10 and Windows 11 versions
+    - macOS, on devices with [Defender for Endpoint version 20.123072.25.0](/defender-endpoint/mac-whatsnew)

+- To support integrations for macOS apps, you must turn on network protection capabilties in Microsoft Defender for Endpoint.
+Since network protection only audits TCP connection close events, UDP protocols aren't covered for macOS support.
+For more information, see [Turn on network protection](/defender-endpoint/enable-network-protection)

 - (Recommended) Enable Microsoft Defender Antivirus: